yahrdev/timemanager/README.md

 This project was created to track the time spent in different PC apps.
 The program takes into consideration cursor position, window position and printscreen differences.
 You can view not only today’s logs but also the logs for the last 7 days.

+The first tab (Main) shows a diagram of the tracked apps and a table with the detailed list of apps.

-The second tab is dedicated to the Break Alarm.
+The second tab (Notifications) is dedicated to the Break Alarm.
 You can set up the time after which the application will notify you to have a break.
 However, the Timer tracks your activity in real-time: if you are not working on the computer for 3 minutes (you can also set up this time), the Timer resets.
-When you start working on the computer again, the Timer will automatically reset and start from the beginning.
+When you start working on the computer again, the Timer will automatically start from the beginning.

 In the break alarm window, you can choose to postpone the notification for 3 minutes or click OK.
 OK means that the app gives you 1 min to stop working.
 If you don’t do this, the Timer starts again.